 So, what’s wrong with striving for perfection?

-Perfectionism is the refusal to accept any standard short of perfection, and as the noted the American novelist John Updike noted: “Perfectionism is the enemy of creation.”
+Perfectionism is the refusal to accept any standard short of perfection, and as the American novelist John Updike noted: “Perfectionism is the enemy of creation.”
 Why?

 - Perfectionism breaks your creative flow while your creating something new, be it a new column or a new product.
 Instead of simply letting your thoughts flow, your urge for perfection breaks the creative flow by continuously judging your output and dismissing it as “not yet perfect”.
 Perfectionism emphasizes critiquing over creating.